x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/address-lists-exchange-2013-help.md

 As shown in the following figure, client applications, such as Microsoft Outlook, display the available address lists that Exchange provides.

 Address lists reside in Active Directory.
 Therefore, mobile users who are disconnected from the network are also disconnected from these server-side address lists.
 However, you can create offline address books (OABs) for users who are disconnected from the network.
 These OABs can be downloaded to a user's hard disk.
 Frequently, to conserve resources, OABs are subsets of the information in the actual address lists that reside on your servers.
-For more information, see [Understanding Offline Address Books](https://technet.microsoft.com/library/a6bcb072-4ab9-400e-a5d0-c05264629097.aspx).
+For more information, see [Offline address books in Exchange Online](../ExchangeOnline/address-books/offline-address-books/offline-address-books.md).

 ## Default address lists